-We have audited the accompanying separate and consolidated financial statements of the Company "FLEXOPACK SOCIÉTÉ ANONYME COMMERCIAL AND INDUSTRIAL PLASTICS COMPANY", which consist of the separate and consolidated statement of financial position of December 31st 2018, the separate and consolidated statements of comprehensive income, statements of changes in equity and statements of cash flows for the year ended on the aforementioned date, as well as the summary of significant accounting principles and methods and other explanatory notes.
+We have audited the accompanying separate and consolidated financial statements of FLEXOPACK S.A. (the Company), which comprise the separate and consolidated statement of financial position as at 31 December 2019, the separate and consolidated statements of comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-In our opinion, the accompanying separate and consolidated financial statements present fairly, in all material respects, the financial position of "FLEXOPACK SOCIÉTÉ ANONYME COMMERCIAL AND INDUSTRIAL PLASTICS COMPANY" and its subsidiaries as at December 31st 2018, their financial performance and cash flows for the year then ended in accordance with the International Financial Reporting Standards, as such have been adopted by the European Union.
+In our opinion, the accompanying separate and consolidated financial statements present fairly, in all material respects, the financial position of FLEXOPACK S.A. and its subsidiaries (the Group) as at 31 December 2019, their financial performance and their cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.